 Please note that due to current COVID-19 situation, online booking of appointments has been suspended.
 This is to allow us to triage all appointment requests.

 All surgeries are by appointment.
 Our fully computerised appointment system allows you generally to see any doctor of your choice when booking ahead.

-Please telephone 01505 683591 from 08:45 to 17:30 or call at the reception desk to make an appointment.
+Please telephone 01505 683591 from 08:30 to 13:00 or 14:00 - 17:30 or call at the reception desk to make an appointment.
 You may consult any doctor and we will always try to offer an appointment on the day you request.
 Please let us know as soon as possible if you are unable to keep an appointment, as we will be able to offer it to another patient.

 We would like to make our patients aware, that to accommodate the increased demand for urgent on the day appointments, the number of routine appointments has reduced.
 This will increase the waiting time for routine booked ahead appointments.

 If you have a pressing medical problem that cannot wait for a routine appointment, please phone before 10:30am and make this known to the receptionist at the time of the request.
 We do our very best to fit in urgent problems, but a choice of doctor is not usually possible in that instance.
 Please do your best to help us to help you.